Center for Clinical Epidemiology & Population Health

 CDC Vaccine Safety Datalink

-Vaccine Safety Datalink (VSD) is a collaborative project between the Centers for Disease Control and Prevention and 9 research managed care organizations (MCOs) in the United States.
-Established in 1990 to conduct post-marketing evaluations of vaccine safety, the VSD conducts high-quality research to determine the risk of adverse events after immunization.
-The Marshfield joined the VSD in 2001, and the VSD team is led by investigators in the Center for Clinical Epidemiology and Population Health.
-Marshfield Clinic and Security Health Plan play a key role contributing data to the only rural population in the VSD network.
-CCEPH researchers have led and published results of studies to evaluate the safety of several vaccines including rotavirus vaccines, influenza vaccines during pregnancy, and varicella (chickenpox) vaccines.
+Vaccine Safety Datalink (VSD) is a collaborative project between the CDC and nine research managed care organizations (MCOs) in the U.S. Established in 1990 to conduct post-marketing evaluations of vaccine safety, the VSD conducts high quality research to determine the risk of adverse events after immunization.
+The Marshfield Clinic Research Institute joined the VSD in 2001, and the VSD team is led by investigators in the Center for Clinical Epidemiology and Population Health.
+Marshfield Clinic Health System and Security Health Plan play a key role contributing data to the only rural population in the VSD network.
+Our Center researchers have led and published results of studies to evaluate the safety of several vaccines including rotavirus vaccines, influenza vaccines during pregnancy, varicella (chickenpox) vaccines and the HPV vaccine.

-FDA Mini-Sentinel is a 5-year pilot project sponsored by the U.S. Food and Drug Administration (FDA) to create an active national surveillance system to monitor the post-market safety of FDA-regulated medical products.
-Classified as public health surveillance rather than research, Mini-Sentinel relies on pre-existing electronic healthcare data from 19 data partner organizations that are kept secured at each institution, but standardized to a common data model to allow for efficient data querying.
-Collaborating institutions, such as Marshfield Clinic, provide responses to project data queries as well as scientific and organizational expertise.
-CCEPH has been involved in the Mini-Sentinel since 2008, addressing important topics including severe liver injury, acute kidney injury, and surveillance methodology.
+Sentinel, sponsored by the U.S. Food and Drug Administration (FDA), is an active national surveillance system to monitor the post-market safety of FDA-regulated medical products.
+Classified as public health surveillance rather than research, Sentinel relies on pre-existing electronic health care data from collaborating data partner organizations that include integrated health systems, large health insurers, an academic center, and a national hospital network.
+Sentinel data is kept secured at each institution, but standardized to a common data model to allow for efficient data querying.
+Sentinel partner institutions provide responses to project data queries as well as scientific and organizational expertise.
+Our Center has been involved in Sentinel since 2008, addressing important topics including severe liver injury, acute kidney injury, and surveillance methodology, in addition to supporting routine safety surveillance.

-The Health Care Systems Research Network brings together the research departments of some of the nation's best and most innovative health care systems.
-Collectively, the HCSRN represents over 1,400 scientists and research staff with methodological and content expertise from an array of disciplines including epidemiology, economics, disparities, outcomes and quality assessment, trials, genomics, and more.
-CCEPH scientists have been conducting studies in collaboration with HCSRN partners since 2006 on a variety of topics, with primary focus on topics in cancer, cardiovascular disease, and medical product safety.
+The Health Care Systems Research Network (HCSRN) brings together the research departments of some of the nation's best and most innovative health care systems.
+Collectively, the HCSRN represents more than 1,400 scientists and research staff with methodological and content expertise from an array of disciplines including epidemiology, economics, disparities, outcomes and quality assessment, trials, genomics, and more.
+Center scientists have been conducting studies in collaboration with HCSRN partners since 2006 on a variety of topics, with primary focus on topics in cancer, cardiovascular disease, and medical product safety.

 University of Wisconsin Institute for Clinical and Translational Research, Community Engagement and Research Core

 The goal of the University of Wisconsin Institute for Clinical and Translational Research (ICTR) is to create an environment that transforms research training and research practice into a full continuum from discovery to translation into real-world community practice.
-The mission is to change the research culture from “silos” to collaborations among ICTR members, the entire university, and ICTR's external partner Marshfield Clinic.
+The mission is to change the research culture from “silos” to collaborations among ICTR members, the entire university, and ICTR's external partner Marshfield Clinic Health System.
 Major advancements in clinical and translational research are occurring.
-CCEPH is the home of MCRF’s Community Engagement and Research Core, with core staff providing service to ICTR investigators in collaborator matching, research design, study development and support, and community engagement for population research.
-Also CCEPH investigators have collaborated on research with ICTR partners on topics that include lupus, kidney stones, asthma and other allergies, diabetes, oral health, reducing unnecessary hospitalizations, and health care quality reporting.
+The Center is the home of Marshfield Clinic Research Institute's Community Engagement and Research Core, with core staff providing service to ICTR investigators in collaborator matching, research design, study development and support and community engagement for population research.
+Also, Center investigators have collaborated on research with ICTR partners on topics that include lupus, kidney stones, asthma and other allergies, diabetes, oral health, reducing unnecessary hospitalizations, and health care quality reporting.